Working Papers

 Job Preferences, Labor Market Power, and Inequality

-I analyze how a firm’s labor market power shapes, and is shaped by, its workforce, and I evaluate the implications for welfare and inequality.
-Using matched worker-firm panel data from Norway (1995-2018), I develop, identify, and estimate an equilibrium model of the labor market where firms compete with one another for workers who are heterogeneous in both their skills and preferences over wages versus non-wage job amenities.
-I allow the wage-amenity trade-offs to be correlated with skills, while also varying among equally skilled workers.
-When a firm adjusts its wages, the composition of its workforce shifts, and these compositional changes, in turn, affect the labor supply curve to the firm.
-As a result, the firm’s wage-setting power varies based on which types of workers it employs.
-I find that this variation leads to large allocative inefficiency, with welfare losses from imperfect competition estimated at 9.5% relative to the competitive benchmark.
+This paper studies how a firm's labor market power shapes, and is shaped by, its workforce, and evaluates the consequences for wage inequality and welfare.
+Using matched worker-firm panel data from Norway (1995-2018), I develop, identify, and estimate an equilibrium model of the labor market where firms compete for workers who are heterogeneous in both skills and preferences over wages versus non-wage job amenities.
+I allow workers' wage-amenity trade-offs to correlate with skills, while also varying among equally skilled workers.
+When a firm adjusts its wages, its workforce composition shifts, and this in turn affects the shape of its labor supply curve.
+Thus, a firm's wage setting power varies based on which workers it employs.
+I use the model to draw inference about the incidence of labor market power within and across firms and the implications for wage inequality and sorting.
+Eliminating market power widens within‑firm skill premia while compressing wage differences between firms, leading to a 4% reduction in overall wage inequality and a 3.3 percentage-point (23% of the baseline) decline in the gender pay gap.
+Variation in wage setting power also generates substantial allocative inefficiency, with welfare losses from imperfect competition estimated to be 9.6% relative to the competitive benchmark.

 Discrete Choice with Generalized Social Interactions

-This paper explores how identity influences group behavior through social interactions.
-I study a discrete choice model where people wish to conform to the actions of some members of their network, while deviating from the actions of others.
+This paper examines how individual identity influences group behavior through social interactions.
+I study a discrete choice model in which people are affected differently by different members of their network, conforming to the actions of some peers while deviating from the actions of others.
 Under this generalized framework, I explore what aggregate outcomes arise from noncooperative decisionmaking.
-I characterize the uniqueness and stability of equilibria, and I discuss implications of negative spillovers for welfare and inefficiency.
-Additionally, I demonstrate how the model may be taken to data.
-I introduce a novel identification strategy that accounts for unobserved network effects by leveraging within-network variation in individual characteristics.
-I also construct internal instruments to overcome the issue of measurement error, which is a primary source of endogeneity in network-based models with incomplete information.
-Finally, I apply this methodology using data from the large-scale education experiment Project STAR, where I find robust evidence of gender differences in peer effects.
+I analyze uniqueness and stability of equilibria, and I characterize how negative spillovers impact social welfare.
+I then show how to take the model to data, introducing a novel identification strategy that leverages within-network variation in individual characteristics to account for unobserved network effects.
+I also show how to construct internal instruments to overcome the issue of measurement error, which is a primary source of endogeneity in models with incomplete information.
+Lastly, I apply my method to data from the large-scale education experiment Project STAR, where I find strong evidence that classroom peer effects differ by gender.

 (with Magne Mogstad and Alex Torgovitsky)